 - Contact Norma

-Before being elected to the State Assembly, Norma worked for 18 years as a bi-lingual 9-1-1 police dispatcher for the Los Angeles Police Department, a position which she credits with shaping her major legislative priorities.
+Before being elected to the State Assembly, she worked for 18 years as a bilingual 9-1-1 dispatcher for the Los Angeles Police Department, a position which she credits with shaping her major legislative priorities.
 In 2008, she was selected to serve as the Treasurer of the National Conference of Democratic Mayors.
 An early supporter of President Obama, she was chosen to be an At Large Member and super delegate at the 2008 Democratic National Convention.

 Torres immigrated to the United States from Guatemala at age five and has lived most of her life in the Inland Empire.
 She resides in Pomona with her husband Louis, and their sons Robert and Matthew.
 A proud supporter of the US military, her third son, Christopher, is a veteran of the United States Air Force.
 Torres received her bachelor’s degree in Labor Studies from the National Labor College in Silver Springs, Maryland.